Updated October 12, 2022

 - Discard any equipment/supplies that cannot be disinfected.

-Transportation of suspected monkeypox patients:
+Transportation of suspected mpox patients:

 Patient should not use public transportation and should wear a mask and cover all lesions during transport.
-Patient transport services should be informed that the patient has suspect, probable, or confirmed monkeypox beforehand and the receiving healthcare setting should be informed of the need for airborne, droplet and contact precautions.
+Patient transport services should be informed that the patient has suspect, probable, or confirmed mpox beforehand and the receiving healthcare setting should be informed of the need for airborne, droplet and contact precautions.

 According to the World Health Organization an exposed health care worker who is asymptomatic does not need to isolate and can remain on the job, however will need to actively monitor themselves for 21 days, monitoring one’s temperature twice per day and should have an interview with their local occupational health office before returning to work.
 If the health care worker becomes symptomatic, they should not return to work and will need to isolate at home until they are no longer considered contagious, when all symptoms have subsided and all scabs are completed healed over.
 This can take between 2 to 4 weeks.